 Mountain Commandments

-On a recent run, my back soaked in the beating spring sun as I followed a narrow path through the sagebrush field.
-Ponderosa pines reached into the sky—some of them a hundred years old.
-I passed through in minutes and still claim familiarity.
+On a recent run, the beating spring sun soaked my back as I followed the path through the sage brush field.
+Ponderosa pines reached into the sky.
+A hundred years they have stood here.
+I will pass through in a few minutes and claim I’m familiar with the area.

-Movement in the mountains reveals something quickly: the mind is loud, but the body is honest.
+Movement in the mountains reveals truth quickly: the mind is loud, but the body is honest.

-It becomes a balancing act—at what point does the burn shift from joy to ego?
+It becomes a balancing act: at what point does the burn shift from joy to ego?
 From presence to performance?
-I consider myself a lazy athlete, more interested in staying in love than getting faster.
-If I let pride set the pace, I burn out.
-If I move for the love of it, I return—again and again.
+I consider myself a lazy athlete.
+It is more important for me to preserve the joy than let my pride turn the path into a competition.

 Slow the fuck down.

-These aren’t just rules for movement within the mountains, but have become a philosophy of life.
-My tendencies to rush, to carry a heavy burden, to come across obstacles are found equally in the mountains as my everyday life.
+These aren’t just foundations for movement within the mountains, but have become a philosophy of life.
+My tendencies to rush, to commit a heavy burden, to grit my teeth and plow forward are qualities of my everyday life that are amplified in the mountains.

 And then there is the unexpected gift of it all.

 With the car in sight, the run comes to an end.
-I linger, reluctant to leave, wanting to stretch the moment thin.
-But the sagebrush fields exist because I am only a passerby.
+While I am reluctant to leave, yearing to stretch the moment thin, I know the sagebrush fields exist because I am only a passerby.
 To stay would be to change it—to carve into it, claim it, diminish it.

 So I remain a visitor.

 I have lunch with the mountaintops and tea with the trees.
-I bathe in cold creeks and echo birdsong back into the air.
+I bathe in babbling brooks and echo birdsongs.
 Briefly, lightly, I move through.

 Peaks are for presence.